ianrmurphy/oscc_wiki/Overview.md

+For information on properly starting up an OSCC vehicle please take a look at the [OSCC operation manual](images/OSCCOperationManual.pdf)

 Controlling a Kia Soul fully by wire requires the creation of three modules to interface with physical actuators, a CAN gateway module to translate Kia specific CAN messages onto a new **Control CAN bus**, and a power distribution system that has emergency stop capability.
 Each of these individual systems have their own page.

 - [[Steering|steering]]